Back

 Micromanagement is not always unreasonable

 The client checked the code and our decisions every day.
-We never had clients who were so much involved in the project trying to control every action, but the tight deadline explained everything.
+We never had clients who were so involved in the project trying to control every action, but the tight deadline explained everything.

 Finding bugs in someone else’s API